| | | | |

 Make the cheese topping by mixing cheese and mayonnaise in a bowl until well combined.

-Bake the chicken by placing it into the oven to bake for 25 minutes.
 Remove the foil and bake for an additional 5 minutes.

 Remove and cool for a few minutes before serving.
 Enjoy!